 West Virginia University is committed to providing a fire safe environment for its faculty, staff, students, and visitors and to protecting the property through an effective fire prevention, protection and response program.
 All WVU residence halls have approved fire alarm, and fire suppression sprinkler systems.
-Per the National Fire Protection Association (NFPA), WVU conducts annual fire alarm inspection and testing, and quarterly sprinkler inspection and testing, and quarterly sprinkler inspection and testing.
-The fire alarm and suppression systems are electronically monitored 24 hours/day, seven days/week by the University Police and the 911 Monongahela County Emergency Management system.
+Per the National Fire Protection Association (NFPA), WVU conducts annual fire alarm inspection and testing, and quarterly sprinkler inspection and testing, and annual fire pump inspection and testing.
+The fire alarm and suppression systems are electronically monitored 24 hours/day, seven days/week by the University Police.